Fluent API Custom Validators in ASP.NET Core MVC

 Registering the Validator:

-Add the following code with the Program class to register Fluent API Validation and the Model and corresponding validator.
+Add the following code to the Program class to register Fluent API Validation, the Model, and the corresponding validator.
+As we are using Asynchronous Validation, we should disable Auto validation.

 //Enables integration between FluentValidation and ASP.NET MVC's automatic validation pipeline.